folio-org/folio-org.github.io/guides/install-frontend-module.md

 ```

 If there is a non-empty result for each of the required interfaces, then ready to proceed.
+If not, then investigate further and consult the relevant [back-end module](/guides/install-backend-module/) developers.

 ## Declare new module